adrido/minetest-mapper-cpp/doc/manual.rst

 	Draw circles and player names at the positions of players

 	The color can be set with `--origincolor`_.

+	Just like for text drawn with `--draw[map]text`_, characters that cannot be converted to the ISO8859-2 character set will not be rendered correctly.

 	An image with a few players: